New Britain, Connecticut: 20th century

 In 1900, a monument to veterans of the American Civil War was dedicated.

 In 1938, New Britain High School competed in the high school football national championship game in Baton Rouge, Louisiana.

 The year 1954 saw the development of racquetball, also at the YMCA.

 The heads of the fire and police departments and seven other municipal employees were arrested as part of a corruption scandal in the 1970s.

 Union Manufacturing produced stainless steel thermos flasks, amongst other things, registering the trademark for Uno-Vac in 1967; it closed its factory doors in 1986.

+In 2024, Governor Ned Lamont proclaimed New Britain the "Hot Dog Capital of Connecticut," owing to the city's numerous prominent hot dog-related businesses.

 City motto

 New Britain's motto, Industria implet alveare et melle fruitur—translated from Latin—means "Industry fills the hive and enjoys the honey."
 This phrase was coined by Elihu Burritt, a 19th-century New Britain resident, diplomat, philanthropist and social activist.

 In 2007 it was reported that the Latin word for "honey" in the motto had been a typo for decades; it should be melle, but it had long been misspelled as mele.
 Former mayor William McNamara, who unsuccessfully tried to fix it during his term, suggested "to either fix the spelling immediately" or "switch to the English version of the motto."
 As controversy arose from the matter, the word was superseded with the correct spelling, melle.